lowbob84/check-oceanstor.py/README.md

 It serves as a hardware check of the Huawei OceanStor and was tested on OceanStor 2600V3 and OceanStor 5500v5.

-## PLEASE BARE IN MIND THAT YOU STILL BETTER IMPLEMENT MAIL ALARMS ON THE STORAGE ITSELF
+## PLEASE BARE IN MIND THAT YOU STILL BETTER IMPLEMENT MAIL ALARMS ON THE STORAGE SYSTEM ITSELF

 ## 1. Configuration of SSH on OceanStor and nagios/monitoring server